jwmng/cricic/README.md

 To update the buildfile, just add a `.cricic` file to the repository containing the buildfile contents.
-It will be automatically copied to `/repo/cricic/buildfile` and will not be present in the deployed file (as to not pollute served directories).
+It will be automatically copied to `/repo/cricic/buildfile` and will not be present in the working directory (as to not pollute served directories).

 ## Applied example